szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to encrypt the external data SSD/HDD?
-Now encrypt your external SSD using Bitlocker.
+Now encrypt your external data SSD/HDD using Bitlocker.
 <details><summary>Click here to expand</summary>

 (You can also encrypt the drive if already some data is on it)
 1. **Connect** the drive to your Windows 7/10 Professional (or higher) PC
 1. Search in Windows for `Bitlocker` which should bring up a control panel option called **Manage Bitlocker** and open it
 1. Resize the newly opened window and make it big
-1. Below your `C:` drive, in the **Bitlocker To Go** section, you should see the external SSD.
+1. Below your `C:` drive, in the **Bitlocker To Go** section, you should see the external data SSD/HDD.
 Click on **Activate Bitlocker** for this drive
 1. Use a difficult password to encrypt the drive and store it at a safe place.
 1. Choose to store the **Recovery Code** for your drive **in a file** and select any valid location.
 1. Click on **Continue** to proceed with setting up bitlocker